 However, prior converted croplands provide an excellent opportunity for wetland restoration.
-Therefore, Park and Planning staff will recommend that the area be preserved for future consideration for wetland restoration.
+Therefore, Planning Department and Department of Parks staff will recommend that such areas be preserved for future consideration for wetland restoration.
 Potential wetland restoration sites are essential to the County to offset wetland losses due to unavoidable encroachment for infrastructure associated with public and private development.
 These sites may be used to mitigate wetland losses in the watershed, as permitted by the Maryland Department of the Environment.
 Opportunities to provide an expanded buffer will be examined after wetland restoration has occurred.